 Attendees will be given information on how to obtain an FSA ID, and ISAC staff will be available to answer individual questions and troubleshoot any issues.
-An FSA ID is required for an individual to start a FAFSA and to approve the transfer of income and tax information from the IRS to the FAFSA.
-An FSA ID can be created by all students and parents with a social security number.
+An FSA ID is required for an individual to sign the FAFSA electronically and to electronically transfer to the FAFSA the income and tax information submitted to the IRS.
+Using an FSA ID will expedite the completion and submission of a FAFSA and can be created by all students and parents with a social security number.